-&lt;sup>23 The quotas were actually imposed at the six-digit level which we aggregated up to the four-digit industry level weighting by their share of world imports calculated in the year 2000 (the year before WTO accession).
-The surge in Chinese imports led to strikes by dock workers in Southern Europe in sympathy with unions from the
+21 The quotas were actually imposed at the six-digit level that we aggregated up to the four-digit industry level weighting by their share of world imports calculated in the year 2000 (the year before WTO accession).

-&lt;sup>24 The surge in Chinese imports led to strikes by dock workers in Southern Europe in sympathy with unions from the apparel industry.
+22 The surge in Chinese imports led to strikes by dock workers in Southern Europe in sympathy with unions from the apparel industry.
 The Southern European countries with their large apparel sectors lobbied the European Union to reintroduce these quotas, while the Northern European countries with their larger retail industries fought to keep the quota abolition.
 Eventually temporary limited quotas were introduced as a compromise, which illustrates how the abolition of these quotas was ex ante uncertain, making it harder to pick up anticipation effects.